-I namely did this, so I was able to measure and cut my moss.
-So then, I cut the moss into a strip and wrapped it around the wreath.
-Namely I did this to determine the length.
+I namely did this, so I was able to measure and cut my sheet moss.
+So then, I cut the strips of moss and wrapped them around the wreath.

-Step 2: Wrapping the Piece with the Product
+Step 2: Wrapping the Wreath with the Moss Sheets

 Next, I began wrapping the wreath.
-Incidentally, I had bought the self-stick moss at JoAnn which is the best!
-After peeling the backing off the moss it is very sticky.
+Now, peel the backing off the strip of moss.
+Incidentally, this moss is very sticky.